Customizing Large Language Models for Business Context: Framework and Experiments: Literature Review

 Additionally, a third strand of literature focuses on forecasting, prediction, and optimization in various contexts.
 This includes \citet{sun2022predicting} using deep learning to anticipate consumers' future purchasing paths by analyzing their omnichannel behaviors, \citet{macha2023personalized} introducing a personalized privacy preservation framework for consumer mobile location data, and \citet{ben2020trajectories} developing predictive models for early risk assessment in chronic disease patient readmissions.
 Moreover, \citet{chen2023theory} and \citet{wang2023deep} contribute with a theory-driven method to predict customer responses in a specific commercial mode and a deep reinforcement learning framework for optimizing sequential targeting, respectively.

 The existing body of work typically adheres to paradigms that define specific tasks or goals, subsequently developing datasets and models to connect inputs with outputs for these tasks.
 However, with the transformative capabilities of LLMs, such paradigms are increasingly facing challenges.

 Our study contributes to this field by introducing a new framework that aligns technical design with business contexts in the LLM era.
-We are among the first to demonstrate the customization of LLMs for broad business applications in Information Systems.
-Our framework facilitates the customization of LLMs to serve as \textit{general-purpose} professional experts with extensive domain knowledge.
+We are among the first to decompose general business value into three fundamental objectives and design methodologies to achieve these objectives simultaneously, customizing LLMs for broad business applications in Information Systems.
+Our framework facilitates the customization of LLMs to serve as general-purpose professional experts for business purposes, including demonstrating domain expertise and enhancing consumer satisfaction and trustworthiness.
+The customized LLMs possess extensive domain knowledge, along with the necessary soft skills and core principles, aligning their communication patterns with those of domain professionals.
 These experts are capable of handling a wide array of tasks within their domains through human-like conversational interactions.
 We validate the effectiveness and performance of our framework through its application in medical consultations.
-Additionally, we delve into the ``black box'' of AI to understand the sources of its performance.
-Our framework and findings offer step-by-step principles and crucial insights for future research on customizing LLMs to solve real-world business needs.
+Additionally, we delve into the characteristics of textual consultation records and adopt interpretable machine learning techniques to identify what drives the performance gain.
+Finally, we showcase the practical value of our model through a decision support system designed to assist human doctors in a lab experiment with medical professionals.
+Our framework and findings offer step-by-step principles and practical insights for future research on customizing LLMs to solve real-world business needs.